 Although it is commonly accepted today, especially in Europe, that one of the Three Kings is black, this was not original to the tale.
 In fact, it was only in the Middle Ages that the Kings were named in western Christianity as Melchior, Balthasar, and Caspar, although commentators could not agree on who came from which lands.
-By the thirteenth century texts were variously specifying that they had come from Persia, India, Arabia, the Mediterranean, Nubia, Sheba, and other legendary lands, but in visual terms a Black Magus did not appear until the fourteenth century, and it only became commonplace from the late fifteenth century.
+By the thirteenth century texts were variously specifying that they had come from Persia, India, Arabia, the Mediterranean, Nubia, Sheba, and other legendary lands, but in visual terms a Black Magus did not appear until the fourteenth century, and it only became commonplace after 1500.

 The legend of the Three Kings, also known as the Three Magi or the Three Wise Men, is based on a very brief reference in Matthew 2:1-12, which notes that an unspecified number of “Magi”–the word used in the original Greek referred not to kings but rather to spiritual figures, practitioners of mystical arts–came from the east to worship the King of the Jews.
 Having followed a star, they came to King Herod and told him that it had been prophesied that a child would be born in Bethlehem.
 Herod told them to seek out the child and report back to him so that he too could worship, although he actually intended to snuff out a perceived threat.
 The Magi found Mary, Joseph, and Jesus and presented their previous gifts of gold, frankincense, and myrrh–the number of gifts explaining the presumption of three Magi in western Christianity, while eastern Christians counted twelve.
 Having been warned in a dream to avoid Herod, they returned to their homeland by a different route.